 In other cases, Rouse notes, scalability is referring to “the ability not only to function well in the rescaled situation but to actually take full advantage of it.”

 In other words, if you took an application and migrated it to a more robust OS that was quicker at task-handling and allowed broader user populations, the app would be considered scalable if it could make complete use of those capabilities.

 It is more often the case that you scale upward because developers frequently max out available resources during initial design.
 Downward scaling typically means you want to achieve the same performance with tighter resources.

 Scalable SSD Cloud

-The above video promotes scaling within SSD cloud hosting environments due to their basically limitless nature.
+The above video promotes scaling within SSD cloud server hosting environments due to their basically limitless nature.
 As long as your application is cloud-ready, you can scale it up to whatever size you need seamlessly.
-Performance remains strong in part because the enterprise solid-state drives used for our market-leading Cloud Hosting platform are up to 100 times faster than our previous storage solution.
+Performance remains strong in part because the enterprise solid-state drives used for our market-leading Cloud Server Hosting platform are up to 100 times faster than our previous storage solution.